 If you’re a recent grad left scratching your head and wondering “how do I apply for student loan forgiveness,” you’ve come to the right place.
-Below is some advice to get you started.
+Start by reading the following:

 1. Identify whether you need loan forgiveness or discharge

-Generally the more common solution is student loan forgiveness, which is afforded to grads working in a public service job.
+Generally the more common solution is student loan forgiveness, for those working in public service.
 Loan discharge is available when something bad happens and you’re unable to repay your debt — for example, if you become disabled or bankrupt.

 2. Determine the type of forgiveness for which you qualify